greenelab/deep-review/sections/02_intro.md

 [@doi:10.1200/JCO.2008.18.1370 @doi:10.1158/1078-0432.CCR-13-0583].
 Given the
 increasing wealth of molecular data available, a more comprehensive subtyping seems possible.
-Several studies have used deep learning methods to better categorize breast cancer patients: denoising autoencoders, an unsupervised approach, can be used to cluster breast cancer patients [@doi:10.1142/9789814644730_0014], and convolutional neural networks (CNNs) can help count mitotic divisions, a feature that is highly correlated with disease
+Several studies have used deep learning methods to better categorize breast cancer patients.
+Denoising autoencoders, an unsupervised approach, can be used to cluster breast cancer patients [@doi:10.1142/9789814644730_0014], and convolutional neural networks (CNNs) can help count mitotic divisions, a feature that is highly correlated with disease